 If the alleged DUI offender was pulled over for driving under the influence of drugs or controlled substances, they can be charged with a first DUI if they have any traceable amounts of marijuana, methamphetamines, cocaine, heroin, ecstasy, or any other controlled substance in their system at the time of the offense.

 When Do You Lose Your License After a DUI?

 According to section 4510.02 of the Ohio Revised Code, an individual who is convicted of a first DUI offense may be subjected to a Class Five driver's license suspension.
 Anyone who receives this level of suspension will face a driver's license suspension for a definite period of time as decided by the court ranging from six months to three years.

 However, as stated in section 4510.021 of the Ohio Revised Code, an individual may be granted limited driving privileges for educational, vocational or occupational reasons.

 Before an individual's license is reinstated, the court may require the alleged offender to attend court-ordered treatment, take a driver's license exam or complete a driving course.

-Penalties for a First DUI in Dayton
+Penalties for First Time OVI in Ohio

 A conviction for a first DUI offense is generally punishable as a misdemeanor of the first degree, which can result in any combination of the following penalties: